Emeritus Professor of Philosophy and Religious Studies at Millsaps College

 Duke University, Ph.D.
 (Religion: Systematic & contemporary studies) 1980

-Philosophy of religion, history of religious thought, philosophical anthropology, ethics, aesthetics, philosophy of history, metaphysics
+Philosophy of religion, philosophical anthropology, ethics and political philosophy, aesthetics, philosophy of history, metaphysics, philosophy of language

 SOME RECENT ARTICLES